chamanbetra/CrimeBoard/README.md

-This is done taking reference from criminal data obtained from the FBI Database.
+This is done taking reference from criminal data obtained from the FBI Database, Boston PD, etc.